MOBILE Aviation TRAINING

 story_aero-2.png

-How can we embed the expertise of the instructor into experience?
+How can we embed the expertise of the instructor into the user experience?

 — Client product owner